 In 2010, GlaxoSmithKline paid a $750 million settlement for selling contaminated products.
 The products included Paxil, Avandia, and a baby ointment called Bactroban.
 The contaminated products were all manufactured in a plant in Puerto Rico.
 In 2009, the plant closed after failed attempts to fix the plant after an FDA investigation.
 Before it was shut down, the plant manufactured roughly $5.5 billion worth of products each year.

-One billion dollars of the settlement went toward criminal fines and forfeitures, while $2 billion was paid for civil damages associated with other drugs.
-Additionally, GlaxoSmithKline agreed to undergo monitoring from government regulators for a total of five years.
+One billion dollars of the settlement went toward criminal fines and forfeitures, while $2 billion was paid for civil damages associated with other drugs including charges of defrauding the Medicaid Rebate Drug Program and paying kickbacks to doctors.
+Additionally, as part of the settlement agreement, GlaxoSmithKline agreed to undergo monitoring from government regulators for a total of five years.